-There are monkeys living all over the country and although they are sometimes high up in the trees, there are a few ways to ensure you spot them.
+There are four different types of monkeys in Costa Rica that you can see while in the country.
+Although the monkeys are sometimes high up in the trees, there are a few ways to ensure you spot them.

 In this guide, we will go through the different types of monkeys in Costa Rica, national parks where you can spot them, and some other helpful tips.